Many sustainable lifestyle articles list the physical actions required as the first place to start being sustainable.

 So I did what you are doing now and investigated the alternatives.

-Mistakes are now thought of as little gifts from me to me.
+I learned to think of mistakes as little gifts from me to me.

 As for family time, we are now connecting with each other, spending less time on screens, and connecting with nature.

 My kids love to be outdoors, and my wife has taken to it so strongly that she now has walking goals.
-These goals stretch way beyond mine but connecting like this is in itself inspirational!
+Of course, these goals stretch way beyond mine but connecting like this is in itself inspirational!

 So why is this lesson of connecting with your inspiration so important?

 Well, It grounds you.
-It gives you your sense of purpose, and it feeds you when you are low.
+It gives you a sense of purpose, and it feeds you when you are low.
 So I encourage you with all my heart to recognize your inspiration.